 The special features for which Morfa Dyffryn has received such a high level of conservation designations include not only the sand dunes themselves but also the seashore, saltmarsh and grassland habitats each of which is home to an amazing diversity of wildlife.

-Morfa Dyffryn NNR is managed by Snowdonia National Park Authority and the Countryside Council for Wales (CCW).
+Morfa Dyffryn NNR is managed by Snowdonia National Park Authority and Natural Resources Wales (NRW).

 By far the easiest way to access Morfa Dyffryn NNR is to park in the Snowdonia National Park pay-and-display car park at Bennar (also spelt Benar on some maps) Beach.

-From Barmouth take the A496 towards Harlech and drive through the village of Llanbedr.
+From Barmouth take the A496 towards Harlech and drive through the village of Tal y Bont.
 Continue along the main road until you see a brown road sign directing you towards the Dyffryn Seaside Estate.

 Turn left, and continue along this lane (it is only a single track in parts) until you reach Bennar Beach car park, which is at the end of the lane.